cprathamesh1997/PROJECT_NO.1-TWITTER-SCRAPING/README.md

 #TWITTER_SCRAPING

-#1-Import_required_modules
+#-Import_required_modules

+# Load Image or Gif under Title

+# Create a GUI using streamlit

-#2 Create a text input for the hashtag or Username
+# Create a text input for the hashtag or Username

-#3 Connect to the database
+# Connect to the database

+# Mention the required database

+# Create date range input and also interval

+# Create a limit selector for the number of tweets

-#4 Scrape tweets containing the hashtag or Username
+# Scrape tweets containing the hashtag or Username

-#5 Store the data in a collection labeled with the hashtag
+# Convert the collection to a dataframe

+# Display or view dataframe

-#6 Add a button to upload the data to the database
+# Add a button to upload the data to the database

-#7 Convert the collection to a dataframe
-#8 To view dataframe
+# Creates a new collection name in database.

+# Inserts the dataframe in selected collection.

+# Add a button to download the data
-#9a Download the dataframe in CSV format
+# Download the dataframe in CSV format
-#9b Download the dataframe in JSON format
+# Download the dataframe in JSON format